Ultimate Product Gallery

 3. Select a PDF (or upload one).

-4. Set the item’s alt text to something meaningful (example: “Download size chart”).
+4. Set the item’s Alt text to something clear, for example: “Download size chart”.

 1. Select the item in the preview.